 A Pattern of Behavior

-A recent study from the University of Illinois and the Centers for Disease Control and Prevention found that young adolescent boys who bullied classmates were 4.6 times more likely to commit sexual harassment later in life.
+Several recent studies, including studies from the University of Illinois and the Centers for Disease Control and Prevention, found that young adolescent boys who bullied classmates were 4.6 times more likely to commit sexual harassment later in life.
 Additionally, boys who engaged in homophobic taunts or teasing related to gender or sexual orientation in school were 1.6 times more likely to engage in sexual harassment later.